-In this blog post, I'll hopefully be able to give you a little insight into how Cocabana came to life!
-But before I do that, let’s start at the beginning...
+In this blog post, we will hopefully be able to give you a little insight into how Cocabana came to life!
+But before we do that, let’s start at the beginning...

 Legend Bar - Coconut No.17